rshi07-yorku/EECS-1012-project/README.md

 - Entries are only sent to the frontend after successful authentication.

 ### Calendar View
-- show calendar, support creating
+- show calendar, support creating/viewing entries by clicking on a date

 ## Tech Stack